jcollard/CSharpCookbook/LocalVariables.md

 ## Declaring a Local Variable

-Declaring the variable is the process of creating a location in memory to store data and giving that location a name.
+Declaring a variable is the process of creating a location in memory to store data and giving that location a name.
 In C#, you must also specify the type of data that will be stored in that location.